binkley/homebrewery-files/witch.md

 Your presence is a campaign in itself a deliberate act of charm and influence that can sway a crowd or halt a battle without violence.

 You learn the _Aura of Calm_ spell.
 It counts as a Witch spell for you and doesn't count against the number of Witch spells you know.
-You can cast the spell without expending a spell slot a number of times equal to your proficiency bonus.
-You regain all expended uses when you finish a long rest.
+You can cast the spell a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.
 (The spell is described at the end.)

 #### Level 10: Terrifying Familiar